Joe Mixon Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Against the Raiders last week, Mixon rushed 30 times for 123 yards (4.1 yards per carry) and scored two touchdowns.

-- Mixon has 220 rushing yards on 57 attempts (73.3 yards per carry) and five touchdowns over his last three outings.
+- In his last three games, Mixon has piled up 57 carries for 220 yards (73.3 per game) and five touchdowns.

-- He's also averaged 34.7 receiving yards per game, catching nine passes for 104 yards and one touchdown.
+- He also has nine catches for 104 yards (34.7 per game) and one touchdown.

 Mixon's Cincinnati Teammates